MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android-for-work.md

   - **Device default**
   - **Low security biometric**: [Strong vs. weak biometrics](https://android-developers.googleblog.com/2018/06/better-biometrics-in-android-p.html) (opens Android's web site)
   - **Required**
-  - **At least numeric**: Password must only be numbers, such as `123456789`.
+  - **At least numeric**: Includes numeric characters, such as `123456789`.
   - **Numeric complex**: Repeated or consecutive numbers, such as `1111` or `1234`, aren't allowed.
-  - **At least alphabetic**: Letters in the alphabet are required.
+  - **At least alphabetic**: Includes letters in the alphabet.
 Numbers and symbols aren't required.
   - **At least alphanumeric**: Includes uppercase letters, lowercase letters, and numeric characters.
   - **At least alphanumeric with symbols**: Includes uppercase letters, lowercase letters, numeric characters, punctuation marks, and symbols.